 Grace: Enough is enough.

 Grace’s first two seasons ended in tears.
-Before you go peg me as the mean kind of winner-takes-all-coach, I must point out that I’ve never placed a premium on winning at all cost.
+Before you peg me as the mean kind of winner-takes-all-coach, I must point out that I’ve never placed a premium on winning.
 Not even when a perfect season hangs in the balance.

-Grace starred on the Cheetahs this season, with 25 goals to lead the league.
+Grace starred on the Cheetahs, with 25 goals to lead the league.
 We rolled to the championship game with thoughts of an undefeated season dancing in little kindergarten heads.